Sex education: Other countries

-Indonesia, Mongolia have a systematic policy framework for teaching about sex within schools.
-Malaysia and Thailand have assessed adolescent reproductive health needs with a view to developing adolescent-specific training, messages and materials.
+Indonesia and Mongolia have systematic policy frameworks for teaching about sex in schools.
+Malaysia and Thailand have assessed adolescent reproductive health needs to develop adolescent-specific training, messages, and materials.

 Bangladesh, Myanmar, and Pakistan have no coordinated sex education programs.

 In most Islamic countries, sex education is given after marriage to the couple.

 In Nepal, sex education is mandatory in school.

 In Japan, sex education is mandatory from age 10 or 11, mainly covering biological topics such as menstruation and ejaculation.

 In Sri Lanka, sex education traditionally consisted of reading the reproduction section of biology textbooks.
-Young people are taught when they are 12 years old.
+Young people are taught at age 12.

 The International Planned Parenthood Federation and the BBC World Service ran a 12-part series known as Sexwise, which discussed sex education, family life education, contraception and parenting.
 It was first launched in South Asia and then extended worldwide.

-In Taiwan, compared to China's progress, has been a lot more progressive in implementing sex education.
+In Taiwan, compared to China, sex education has been much more progressive.
 However, the controversy lies more in anti-gay groups who argue that including same-sex relationships in sex education is morally controversial, despite being the first Asian country to legalize same-sex marriage.
-Therefore, while sex education is required in school, LGBTQ topics have been rejected by multiple parents in the society, which potentially violates gender equity education in school.
-From the Journal of Modern Education Review, Taiwan has committed to achieving gender equity since 2004 with its Gender Equity Education Act (Taiwan) (GEEA), which includes curriculum, material, and activities to be practiced and taught in elementary and middle school.
+Therefore, while sex education is required in school, LGBTQ topics have been rejected by multiple parents in society, which potentially violates gender equity education in From the Journal of Modern Education Review, Taiwan has committed to achieving gender equity since 2004 with its Gender Equity Education Act (Taiwan) (GEEA), which includes curriculum, material, and activities to be practiced and taught in elementary and middle school.
 But also as a relatively conservative Asian country and culture, Taiwan has not yet been up to par with international standards, but seemingly on its way towards more progressive sex education.